OliverW1986/MoSimBuilder/Documentation/SecondRobot.md

 * Now set the Intake Type on the Intake to always. and the Transfer type on Stow to instant, and the outake speed to 15
 * We are creating two independant systems not because we have to but because it is a better representation.
 By modeling the handof as opposed to simply transfering in between the two stows.
 ![image](https://github.com/user-attachments/assets/bbd235f5-14df-4a07-9729-6072e794ee94)
 * This is the entire robot. feel free to play around.
-Im sure if you play long enough with the intake it could amp.
+Im sure if you play long enough with the intake dimensions and settings it could amp.